 A. We considered all the possible science topics that the ELT could address, and then planned instruments to tackle specific problems, but also instruments that could complement each other.

 When the ELT is first ‘switched on’, it will be using two instruments both using adaptive optics — MICADO with its adaptive optics module MAORY and HARMONI with its Laser Tomography Adaptive Optics module.
 HARMONI is a spectrograph and MICADO is an imager.
 Next in line is METIS, a mid-infrared imager and spectrograph combined.
-A second wave of instruments will follow, based on our “instrument roadmap”, for which we have already identified a high-resolution spectrograph (HIRES) and a multi-object spectrograph (MOSAIC).
+A second wave of instruments will follow, based on our “instrument roadmap”, for which we have already identified a high-resolution spectrograph (ANDES) and a multi-object spectrograph (MOSAIC).

 Each instrument is built by a consortium that gets guaranteed observing time to tackle specific science questions.
 So the consortia are already planning how best to make these observations.
 The rest of the observing time is offered to the astronomical community to make their own discoveries, and yes, we are already planning for these.